Tremiti Islands

 The Tremiti Islands (Isole Tremiti, /it/), also literarily known as Isole Diomedee ("Diomedean Islands", from Greek Διομήδεες Diomédees), are an archipelago in the Adriatic Sea, some 10 mi offshore to the north of the Gargano Peninsula.
-They constitute a comune of Italy's Province of Foggia, Apulia and form part of the Gargano national park.
+They constitute a comune (municipality) of Italy's Province of Foggia in the region of Apulia and form part of the Gargano national park.
 The archipelago is composed of 5 islands: San Domino, San Nicola, Capraia, Cretaccio, and Pianosa.
+They have 470 inhabitants.

 The islands were used for the internment of political prisoners during Benito Mussolini's Fascist regime.
 It was also the prison of Julia the Younger, the granddaughter of Augustus.

 The islands are now an important tourist attraction because of the clear waters surrounding them.
 Up to 100,000 visitors come to the islands in the summer season.
 Ferry services from the mainland operate from Termoli, Vieste, Rodi Garganico and Capoiale, while Alidaunia offers flights from San Domino Heliport to Foggia and Vieste.

-Toponym
+Etymology

 The origin of the name of the islands is uncertain.
 Some of the theories include: